ryanv700/AWS_DE_ENG_Proj_2/README.md

 - `sql_queries.py`: Create SQL queries to perform all stages of the project.
 Queries are loaded into the other files as lists of python strings.
 - `create_Table.py`: Checks for existing of tables with the desired names in the DB and drops them.
 Then creates 7 template tables for staging and final data insertion.
 - `etl.py`: Copies data from Udacity S3 buckets to the Redshift Staging tables.
 Inserts data from the Staging tables into the final STAR Schema tables.

+## References
+This project referenced Udacity course material, the Udacity Knowledge portal, and Udacity GPT as references